pestrela/dj_kb/docs/about.md

 ## Some metrics of my free contributions

-These are my biggest crontibutions.\
+These are my biggest contributions.\
 What did you enjoyed the most? please tell me to pedro.estrela@gmail.com

 * Knowledge Base: 20K words